baptistemanson/rust-pathfinder/README.md

 ### Screen space project

 - [ ] Try to emulate light one way or another, in pure fragment shader!
+- [x] add screen space shaders

 ### State and Animation Subproject

+- [ ] create a notion of scene + resource manager to switch resources (check other frameworks for inspiration)
+- [ ] add smooth move
 - [x] extract state of the app outside the renderers
-- [ ] create a notion of scene + resource manager to switch resources (check other frameworks for inspiration)
 - [x] create an animation kernel
 - [x] check with Cheng how he would do it
-- [ ] add smooth move
-- [ ] plug to rule engine via action descriptors

 ### Vignette shader Subproject